 He graduated from the State University of New York at Oswego in 2009 with a Bachelor's Degree in Journalism and an athletic coaching minor.
 While at Oswego, he worked for the Oswegonian school newspaper as well as the student-run television station, WTOP where he provided color commentary and in-game analysis for hockey broadcasts.

 Dunning was a three-year member of the Oswego State cross country team and interned with the Oswego State Hockey Blueline Club; assisting with marketing, media guide sales, and gameday management as well as with the Palladium-Times daily newspaper.

 He also served as the USCHO.com Division III Women's Correspondent from 2007-2013 and worked as a sports reporter for the Leader-Herald daily newspaper in Gloversville, N.Y. in 2010.

 An avid runner, Dunning has ran two marathons and eight half marathons.
 He ran the 2015 Boston Marathon in sub three hours to set a new personal record after hitting the qualifying time at the 2014 Vermont City Marathon in Burlington.

-He resides in Northfield with his wife Nikki and their dog Bruin.
+He resides in Northfield with his wife Nikki and their new-born baby Charlotte.